Aref-Akminasi/aws-developer-associate/SAM.md

 ## SAM - Basics

 - SAM = Serverless Application Model
-- All the configuration is YAML code
+- All the configuration is YAML code or JSON
 - Supports anything from CloudFormation: Outputs, Mappings, Parameters, Resources

 ## SAM - Structure